WebberZone/knowledgebase/readme.txt

 WebberZone Knowledge Base comes inbuilt with a set of custom templates to display archives of the articles, category archives as well as search results.
 You can easily override any of these templates by creating your own template in your theme's folder

+1. Article view: single-wz_knowledgebase.php
-1. Articles archive: archive-wz_knowledgebase.php
+2. Articles archive: archive-wz_knowledgebase.php
-2. Category archive: taxonomy-wzkb_category.php
+3. Category archive: taxonomy-wzkb_category.php
-3. Search results: search-wz_knowledgebase.php
+4. Search results: search-wz_knowledgebase.php

 = How do I sort the posts or sections? =